elviosak/plugin-wingmenu/README.md

 # run install script
 bash install.sh

-# run lxqt-config session to stop/start panel
-# to reload the list of plugins.
-lxqt-config-session

 ```

 #### Note: it's not well integrated with LXQt Themes, use it with "System" theme.